godwokenrises/godwoken/docs/finality_mechanism_changes.md

-# Finality Mechanism Changes - from the perspective of dApp developers
+# Finality Mechanism Changes

-https://github.com/godwokenrises/godwoken/pull/836 changes the way to determine finality.
-The following guide is for dApp developers to help them understand what has changed and how to adapt.
+https://github.com/godwokenrises/godwoken/pull/836 introduces a new finality mechanism.

+The following guide is for developers whose program needs to determine the layer-2 finality, such as an assets bridge or an off-chain program reads finalized state from layer-2.
+You can skip this document if you are a layer-2 EVM contract developer and do not care about the finality.

 ## What Has Changed